dmardanbeigi/GlassGaze/README.md

 *OR*

- -Download the source code, compile and install the app on your Glass (Using Android studio or any other IDE)
+- Download the source code, compile and install the app on your Glass (Using Android studio or any other IDE)

 How to use?